decoderkurt/research_project_school_of_ai_2019/README.md

 I also considered using MSE and SSIM, but the former was not appropriate due to high variance and the latter was always highly similarity.

 ### Action
-The intention was to distinguish the background from the cell boundary and the nucleus at the same time with the black, grey and white.
+The intention was to distinguish the background from the cell boundary and the nucleus at once with the black, grey and white.
 To do this, two separate uint8 between 0 and 255 are required for action_space.
 There is still a problem where Tuple action_space is not implemented yet in PPO of OpenAI, and in the case of Box, a bug with an action value of between -1.0 and 1.0 was found as float, regardless of defined the action space.
 I eventually used only one discrete integer.

 ### action_space, observation_space
 Discrete or -1.0 to 1.0 Box action_space, are already widely used in games such as Arati and seem to be well implemented.
 It works well  with observation_space, not action_space.
 Until the fix, it would be better to be careful if you apply PPO of gym in a unique way.